NLSanyu/NLSanyu/README.md

 ### Hello, world 👋

-My name is Lydia and I'm a Software Developer.
+My name is Lydia, a Software Developer (backend) / Data Scientist.
 A bit of info about me:

 - 🔭 I’m currently working on data pipelines for some cool AI projects, using Data Engineering and Data Analysis tools
 - 👯 I’m looking to collaborate on AI and Data Science projects